 These sprouts are rich in nutrients, including vitamins, minerals, and enzymes, making them a nutritious addition to salads, stir-fries, sandwiches, and more.
 Bean sprouts are valued for their fresh and crunchy quality, lending a delightful contrast and nutritional boost to dishes around the world.

-How To Keep Bean Sprouts Fresh Longer
+My Tips on How To Keep Bean Sprouts Fresh Longer

 To extend the freshness of bean sprouts, here are a few simple steps I do to extend their freshness.
 First, I make sure to store them in the refrigerator’s vegetable crisper drawer or airtight container to minimize exposure to air and moisture.
 If they come packaged in plastic bags, I like to transfer them to a breathable container lined with a paper towel to absorb excess moisture.
 Avoid washing them before storing, as moisture can lead to spoilage.